Leaderboard

 6 points

-7. This is a large rearchitecture.
+This is a large rearchitecture.
 The reason it has taken this long is simply because of how comprehensive it is.
 Of the four O&O chains, CBS has the most problems ailing its.
 Most of the stations are ratings fixer-uppers and have spent two decades or more in such a condition.
 There was no news in Detroit.
 Post-Dunn and Friend, something radical needed to be done.
 And the investment in News and the fact that there is actual innovation and renewal in News are all to be hailed.
 If you watched the first night of the new Evening News look, you might have noticed the text elements listing places where CBS News has bureaus.
 There's London...Rome...Johannesburg...Atlanta...oh yeah, and Sacramento and Baltimore.
 News and Stations in a nutshell.
 There is a lot going on.
 A visual overhaul, the first top-to-bottom one at Stations in nearly a decade; a restructuring internally; the continued effects of the Paramount Global merger, etc.; the launch of news in Detroit; and the shift to a streaming-first or -co-first mentality at every outpost in Stations.
 This does not happen overnight.
 Why are we so excited?
 Because there is a sense of renewal at CBS that is long-deserved and needed.
 Because they are fixing, finally on a comprehensive level, a historic inequity in Detroit, and they are making the right moves in doing it.
 Because there is a pathbreaking branding approach.
 ABC has too many successful news franchises in its markets to do this.
 NBC has too many, and it also has Telemundo; it's hard to have that sort of fusion of national and local news when there are two separate networks (with separate teams) to feed and all of the NBC newsrooms it runs are bilingual.
-Fox fundamentally cannot do this without compromising and tainting its local news product to a significant portion of the audience.
+Fox fundamentally cannot do this without compromising and tainting its local news product to a significant portion of the audience.5 points

-9. No offense, but I don’t get why either of you is so passionate either way about KDKA’s color scheme.
+No offense, but I don’t get why either of you is so passionate either way about KDKA’s color scheme.
 I don’t think KDKA will tank in the ratings depending on whether they go with a standard set of graphics or change some colors around.
 Besides, it’s not like they’re filling the screen with fuchsia (although I suppose I shouldn’t give people ideas).
 To get back on topic, despite the twinkle effect in the intro and the large horizontal bug, this is the best the Evening News has looked in a long time.
 For once, they beat out the other networks’ graphics.
-ABC could certainly use a similar upgrade.
+ABC could certainly use a similar upgrade.5 points

-13. The music works well for what it is.
+The music works well for what it is.
 A modern take on the 1987 theme is miles better than the awkward EDM remix they’d been using.
 Sounds like they incorporated the 5-note musical signature as well.
 The twinkle effect they have on the intro looks cheesy and cheap as hell, but I guess the overall intro/graphics are an improvement over what they had.
 I’m surprised they didn’t make further updates to the set, given that the virtual background draws heavily from Studio 57 in NY.
-None of this will really do anything ratings-wise, of course, but I guess it’s good for brand cohesion.
+None of this will really do anything ratings-wise, of course, but I guess it’s good for brand cohesion.5 points

-14. So this marks the 2nd return of the '87 theme, the first during Scott Pelley's run from 2011 to 2016.
+So this marks the 2nd return of the '87 theme, the first during Scott Pelley's run from 2011 to 2016.5 points

 4 points